Why You Should Clay Your Car Every 6 Months (Yes, Even If It’s Coated)

 What Is Fallout and Why Is It a Problem?

-Even our best wash won’t remove all of this stuff.
+Even the best Autowash wash won’t remove all of this stuff.
 It bonds to the surface and slowly chokes out your shine.

-I’ve been teaching, training, and educating Detailers and Car Care professionals all over the world for the last 30 years, and even I was caught off guard by fallout!
+I’ve been teaching, training, and educating Detailers and Car Care professionals all over the world for nearly 30 years, and even I was caught off guard by fallout!
 It happens to all of us.

 How to Tell If You Have Fallout on Your Paint